Montreal Metro: Security

 Montreal Metro facilities are patrolled daily by 155 STM inspectors and 115 agents of the Montreal Police Service (SPVM) assigned to the subway.
 They are in contact with the command centre of the Metro which has 2,000 cameras distributed on the network, coupled with a computerized visual recognition system.

 On station platforms, emergency points are available with a telephone connected to the command centre, an emergency power supply cut-off switch and a fire extinguisher.
 The power supply system is segmented into short sections that can be independently powered, so that following an incident a single train can be stopped while the others reach the nearest station.

 In tunnels, a raised path at trains level facilitates evacuation and allows people movement without walking on the tracks.
-Every 15 meters, directions are indicated by illuminated yellow signs.
+Every 15 meters, directions are indicated by illuminated green signs.
 Every 150 meters, emergency stations with telephones, power switches and fire hoses can be found.
 At the ventilation shafts locations in the old tunnels or every 750 meters in recent tunnels sections (Laval), emergency exits reach the surface.

 On the surface, blue fire hydrants in the streets are dry risers connected to the Metro fire control system.
 If a fire breaks out in tunnels, firefighters connect the red fire hydrant with the blue terminals to power the subway system.
 This decoupling prevents accidental flooding.